Null Hypothesis Significance Testing (NHST) is common in research, notably in the biomedical and social sciences.

 - In practice, they inherit vices of nullism and make posterior distributions unnecessarily implausible.

 You may find Gelman 2013 to be a short and useful read.
 From there:

 “The casual view of the P value as posterior probability of the truth of the null hypothesis is false and not even close to valid under any reasonable model, yet this misunderstanding persists even in high-stakes settings.”

 Greenland 2017 has more about nullism and other cognitive distortions behind NHST.

 “No-one understands what a p-value is, not even research professors or people teaching statistics.”
 (Haller & Kraus 2002)

-Ok, ok.
-Let's try.
-A p‑value is “the probability of obtaining a result equal to or more extreme than what was actually observed, conditional on the null hypothesis plus all other model assumptions being true, and comparable only to samples of the same magnitude”.
+Ok, let's try a formal definition: p‑value is “the probability of obtaining a test statistic equal to or more extreme than what was actually observed, conditional on the null hypothesis (including all model assumptions) being true, and comparable only to samples of the same magnitude”.